Talent development and engagement

 PROFESSIONAL DEVELOPMENT AND TRAINING

-IGM Financial facilitate professional development opportunities for its employees through formal training, feedback, coaching and on-the job experience – all supported by individual development plans that employees create annually with support from their leaders.
+IGM Financial facilitates professional development opportunities for its employees through formal training, feedback, coaching and on-the job experience – all supported by individual development plans that employees create annually with support from their leaders.
 Leaders set clear expectations on performance objectives and competencies and provide ongoing coaching and feedback.
 Annual objectives are aligned with company strategy and leaders hold quarterly meetings to review progress.
 The competency framework gives employees clear indicators of what’s expected of them at each career level and helps create their development plans.
 All tasks are completed through a digital talent management system that integrates performance management and compensation tools.

 Scroll To Top